Enrico Alberto d'Albertis: That taciturn navigator in a seal-skin jacket

 Of few words, frank, at times almost rude, it abandons all the conventional offshoots of the label, but by approaching it one cannot [do] unless one appreciates that frank and loyal character, from which all the raw sturdiness of the sea.
 In all his writings he reveals an extraordinary competence in the things of the sea, of the needs of our military and merchant marine, of our businesses.

 Tenacior catenis and exotic "memorabilia"

-D'Albertis in his travels collected a very important collection of weapons from Malaysia, Australia, Turkey, Americas and Spain: spears, arrows, crossbows of every kind and size, many costumes and an infinite number of exotic tools, now collected in Museum of World Cultures of Genoa.
+D'Albertis in his travels collected an extensive collection of weapons from Malaysia, Australia, Turkey, Americas and Spain: spears, arrows, crossbows of every kind and size, many costumes and a large number of exotic tools, now collected in Museum of World Cultures of Genoa.

 Also in this case the anonymous chronicler of the Caffaro 'is of help', who recalls that to arouse his curiosity, during a visit to the Castle of Albertis, were in particular a dried siren ' 'and a' 'gong' '("species of" tan-tan ", which when put into practice could, even to say, compete with the bell of the [guard] tower, even after the much-feared recasting »).